WHYAMERICASUCKS.COM

 His drinking record also became part of the confirmation case

-This was not just opposition spin after he got the job.
-AP reported during the confirmation fight that Hegseth faced allegations of excessive drinking, and another AP report on an affidavit from his former sister-in-law said she described repeat drunkenness in his prior marriage.
-Hegseth denied those allegations.
+AP reported during the confirmation fight that Hegseth faced allegations of excessive drinking.
+A separate AP report on an affidavit from his former sister-in-law said she described repeat drunkenness in his prior marriage.
+Hegseth denied the allegations.

-The official Senate Armed Services transcript shows the issue got serious enough that Sen. Mazie Hirono asked whether he had recently promised Republican senators he would not drink if confirmed.
-He said yes.
+The Senate Armed Services transcript shows Sen. Mazie Hirono asked whether Hegseth had recently promised Republican senators he would not drink if confirmed.
+He answered yes.
 In the same exchange, he did not agree to resign if he later drank on the job.
-That matters because sobriety itself became part of the public case used to sell him as fit to run the Pentagon.

 The watchdog report is stronger than the rumor mill

-The cleanest hard-record part of this story is not gossip.
-It is the DoD inspector general's own report from December 2, 2025.
-The report says Hegseth sent sensitive, nonpublic operational information over Signal on his personal cell phone and that his actions did not comply with DoD Instruction 8170.01.
+The DoD inspector general's Dec.
+2, 2025 report says Hegseth sent sensitive, nonpublic operational information over Signal on his personal cell phone and that his actions did not comply with DoD Instruction 8170.01.

-The same report says using a personal phone and Signal for that information created risks to DoD personnel and mission objectives.
+The report says using a personal phone and Signal for that information created risks to DoD personnel and mission objectives.
 It also says the secretary and the Office of the Secretary of Defense did not retain the Signal conversations as official records as required by federal law and DoD policy.
-That is already enough to make this an institutional-integrity story, not just a messaging embarrassment.

 The Signal problem did not end with one leaked chat